 Unless they involve sports, statistics don’t impress me, especially in the insurance industry.
 Take, for instance, a common statistic in the disability insurance industry.
 The Council of Disability Awareness seems to always report that the average long-term disability is 30 months.
 However, analyze this number deeper.
 In speaking to the claims department of the many carriers we use, they say that average is more like 15 months.
 Sure, some people face a really long-term disability for life, but very low.

 However, I feel that critical illness statistics are more accurate.
 Consider these industry statistics that you will find with nearly every non-profit organization.

-* around 1 out of 3 men and women diagnosed with some type of cancer (close to 40%) In another way, think of 10 close friends and family.
+* around 1 out of 2 men and 1 out of 3 women diagnosed with some type of cancer (close to 40%) In another way, think of 10 close friends and family.
 Four will develop some type of cancer

 * families with cancer spent almost $4 billion in out-of-pocket medical costs in 2014.
 That is right…billion.
 This staggering number doesn’t include indirect costs like time missed from work